 A student is required to submit a plan of study to the Interdisciplinary Studies Program located in Rosenkrans Hall, East.
 The plan of study requires a student personal statement of the goals of the program and how the program addresses the student's professional aspirations, a list of courses to be taken from each department, and dated signatures of the student, the chairperson of Interdisciplinary Studies, and the department chair and dean of each cooperating department.

-The completed form will be filed in the Center for Enrollment Services and copied to the student and an Interdisciplinary Studies advisor.
+The completed form will be filed in the Center for Enrollment Services and copied to the student and an Interdisciplinary Studies adviser.

 Previous plans of study have included the following themes: